BarbaraV/gridlod-timedependent/README.md

 ```

 All data from the experiments are available and stored in the `data`-folder as .mat-files, so you can skip the step of generating the data to save time.
+In case you generate the data first, you may need to adapt the `root`-variable in `plot_results.py` according to the path where you store the data.
+Further, please note that plots in the paper are generated via tikz, so that `plot_results.py` reproduces them qualitatively only.

 ## Note